 The other type of time was called Kairos and it was used to indicate the auspicious timing or an opportune moment.
 It’s also called “right timing,” and marks when to start or end things when they are apt to be most successful.

 It’s not that these things can’t be accomplished other times of the year.
 They can (of course).
 But, why not have the energy of the planet on your side?
-Why not use the impetus of all those growing plants, the shining sun and the longer daylight hours to your advantage?
+Why not use the energy in all those growing plants, the shining sun and the longer daylight to your advantage?

 Happy Summer Solstice, everyone, and my best wishes for accomplishing all your goals and projects this season!